traversc/stringfish/README.md

-The ALTREP system (new as of R 3.5.0) allows package developers to represent R objects using their own custom memory layout, completely invisible to the user. `stringfish` represents string data as a simple C++/STL vector, which is very fast andlightweight.
+The ALTREP system (new as of R 3.5.0) allows package developers to represent R objects using their own custom memory layout, completely invisible to the user. `stringfish` represents string data as a simple C++/STL vector, which is very fast and lightweight.

 Using normal R functions to process string data (e.g. `substr`, `gsub`, `paste`, etc.) causes “materialization” of ALTREP vectors to normal R